+movements and overall performance quality.
+Appropriate clothing and shoes required.
+Prerequisite: Determined by results of technique placement audition and DAN 1101.
+May be repeated for credit.

-An intermediate to advanced study of ballet and modern technique.
+DAN 1503 BALLET AND MODERN DANCE III An intermediate to advanced study of ballet and modern technique.
 Appropriate clothing and shoes are required.
 Prerequisite: Determined by results of technique placement audition and DAN 1101.
 May be repeated for credit.

-DAN 1504 BALLET AND MODERN DANCE IV

-A continued advanced study of ballet and modern technique.
+DAN 1504 BALLET AND MODERN DANCE IV 2 hours A continued advanced study of ballet and modern technique.
 Appropriate clothing and shoes required.
 Prerequisite: Determined by results of technique placement audition and DAN 1101.
-May be repeated for credit.

-results of technique placement audition and DAN 1101.
 May be repeated for credit.